Ruth Beckermann: Career

 In 2011, American Passages premiered in the competition at the Cinéma du Réel.

-Most of her films have premiered at the Berlin International Film Festival or the Cinéma du Réel in Paris.
+Most of her films – such as, most recently "Wax and Gold" – have premiered at the Berlin International Film Festival or the Cinéma du Réel in Paris.

 A DVD collection of her films was released in 2007.

 Other activities

 Beckermann is a founding member of the Austrian Documentary and Filmmakers Society.